-Emily is a dramaturg, arts administrator, and educator specializing in devised and ensemble generated work.
-She is tickled to begin her foray into professional play development with Cheryl and Kaitlin!
+Emily (she/her/hers) is a dramaturg, arts administrator, and educator.
+Alongside Cheryl + Kaitlin, she has done dramaturgical work for We Victorians, and continues to provide artistic support to the Residency play selections and in PlayGym.
 Artistic homes include George Street Playhouse; Tectonic Theater Project and the Moment Work Institute; Keen Company; the Shakespeare Theatre of New Jersey; and the Writers Theatre of New Jersey.
-Her most memorable project is serving as the dramaturg on the devised piece 4320p: IMMERSION, conceived under the mentorship of Barbara Pitts McAdams and Scott Barrow of Tectonic Theater Project, and Dr. Lisa Brenner and Chris Ceraso of Drew University.
+Along with new play development, she specializes in the research and development of devised and ensemble generated work.
+Emily’s most memorable project is serving as the dramaturg on the devised piece 4320p: IMMERSION, conceived under the mentorship of Barbara Pitts McAdams and Scott Barrow of Tectonic Theater Project, and Dr. Lisa Brenner and Chris Ceraso of Drew University.
 In August of 2019, Emily presented her work on 4320p and her undergraduate thesis research as a Dramaturgy Debut Panelist at the Association for Theatre in Higher Education (ATHE) National Conference in Orlando.

 Board of Directors